 To understand the fidelity and discriminative power of the signals produced from the sensor tags, I conducted an accuracy evaluation, spanning multiple days and locations.
 In each test location, I demonstrated instances of each facet of interest (mean repeats = 6.0, max 8).
 For instance, in the workshop, I collected data for the "Laser Cutter Exhaust" synthetic sensor by turning on and off the exhaust several times.
 I collected data every day for a week, which was labeled offline using a custom tool.
-This yielded a total of ~150K labeled data instances spanning the 38 synthetic sensor for a day's worth of data.
+This yielded a total of ~150K labeled data instances spanning the 38 synthetic sensors located in five locations.
+The labeling process took approximately one hour per sensor for a day's worth of data.
 This task was tedious, but critical, as it established a ground truth from which to assess accuracy.
 Note that I also captured "null instances" (i.e., no event) that were derived from captured background instances.